wly99/wly99/README.md

 - 👋 Hi, I’m @wly99
 - 👀 I’m interested in web3
 - 🌱 I’m currently learning rust, solidity and web3 front end frameworks
-- 💞️ I’m looking to collaborate on web3 related projects
+- 💞️ I’m looking to collaborate on exciting or fast growing projects
 - 📫 How to reach me ...

 <!---